joncampbell123/dosbox-x/README.md

 * Support for cue sheets with FLAC, MP3, WAV, OGG Vorbis and Opus CD-DA tracks

-* Support for FluidSynth MIDI synthesizer and Innovation SSI-2001 emulation
+* Support for FluidSynth MIDI synthesizer (with sound fonts) and MT-32 emulation

-* Support for NE2000 Ethernet for networking and modem phone book mapping
+* Support for NE2000 Ethernet for networking features and modem phone book mapping

 * Support for features such as V-Sync, overscan border and stereo swapping